LaswitchTech/core-plugin-widgets/README.md

 ## Description
 **Author(s)**: [LaswitchTech](support@laswitchtech.com)

 LaswitchTech - Core Framework extension.
+This extension provides a toolbar containing various widgets that can be used to enhance the user interface of your application.

 ## License
 This software is distributed under the [GPLv3](LICENSE) license.